-Yes.
-There is a little bit of math and reading sprinkled in our day, but our homeschool plans focus on creativity, fun, and exploration.
+I like to sprinkle in a little bit of math and reading while making sure our homeschool plans focus on creativity, fun, and exploration.

 This post contains affiliate links.
 Read my full disclosure.

 Homeschooling First Grade

 When moms have to begin homeschooling first grade, it is tempting to begin to overthink the homeschooling day.
 There feels like a lot of pressure to start formal lessons whether or not your child is ready for them.